A theory of locally impenetrable elastic tubes: Equations governing a locally impenetrable Kirchhoff rod

-The first two relations are a notable departure from the standard constitutive relations of the standard Kirchhoff rod theory: the internal moments $m_1$ and $m_2$ are no longer linear functions of $u_1$ and $u_2$, owing to the presence of the function $\Lambda(s)$.
-The term in the round brackets can be thought of as a variable stiffness measure of the rod, which can adequately adjust to ensure that the constraint of constant Frenet curvature, i.e. $u_1^2 + u_2^2 = \hat\kappa^2$, in the active region is maintained.
-This constraint, in conjunction with \eqref{eq:constitutive_law_active}$_{(1,2)}$, can be used to express $\Lambda$ in terms of $m_1$ and $m_2$ as
+The first two relations represent a notable departure from the standard constitutive relations of Kirchhoff rod theory: the internal moments $m_1$ and $m_2$ are no longer linear functions of $u_1$ and $u_2$ due to the presence of the function $\Lambda(s)$.
+The term in parentheses can be interpreted as a variable stiffness measure of the rod, which adjusts dynamically to ensure that the constraint of constant Frenet curvature (i.e., $u_1^2 + u_2^2 = \hat\kappa^2$) is maintained in the active region.
+This constraint, in conjunction with the expressions for $m_1$ and $m_2$ in \eqref{eq:constitutive_law_active}, can be used to express $\Lambda$ explicitly in terms of the moments as